RefWorks User Tips

 - Many fields in DTIC records are imported into RefWorks in All Caps.
 A shortcut to help expedite the ALL CAPS issue in your final word document is to select the ALL CAPS text and then SHIFT-F3.
 Doing this in Word will cycle the selected text through the various styles of capitalization.
 Try it and pass on the word!

-- If you cannot find a way to export a citation from a database, try looking up the reference in Compendex, INSPEC, or Web of Science.
+- If you cannot find a way to export a citation from a database, try looking up the reference in Compendex or INSPEC.
 If you find the citation in one of the large indexing databases, you can export the citation directly into your RefWorks account from there.

 - Write-N-Cite III will work for Word 2007 and upwards, as well as Mac Word 2008.
 Write-N-Cite 2 will work with older Word versions, but is no longer supported.